1734/12/21 |

 1779/07/25 |

-Revere and 600 militiamen under the command of Gen Solomon Lovell, fight to with in a few hundred yards from the British earthen fort, at a striking distance to overrun the enemy. |
+Revere and 600 militiamen under the command of Gen Solomon Lovell, fight to within a few hundred yards of the British earthen fort, at a striking distance to overrun the enemy. |

 Patriot Lt Colonel |